Murder of Betsy Aardsma: Aftermath

-Aardsma was laid to rest on December 3, 1969.
-Her casket remained open throughout the ceremony prior to her interment.
-She was buried in the Aardsma family plot within Pilgrim Home Cemetery in her home town of Holland, with a single rose from her boyfriend placed in her hands.
-The final letter Aardsma wrote to her boyfriend had arrived at his address the day after her murder.
+Betsy Aardsma was laid to rest on December 3, 1969, following a service held at the Trinity Reformed Church in her hometown of Holland, Michigan.
+Her casket remained open throughout the ceremony prior to her interment, with the Reverend Gordon Van Oostenburg reciting a poem Aardsma had written in 1965 titled "Why Do I Live?" during the service.
+She was buried in the Aardsma family plot within Pilgrim Home Cemetery, with a single rose from David Wright placed in her hands.
+The final letter Aardsma wrote to Wright had arrived at his address the day after her murder.

 Aardsma's murder ultimately became a major factor in the creation of a university police force at Penn State.
-The years prior to her death had seen an increase in both violent crime, sexual assaults, and raucous student protests at the university, which had only a campus patrol to provide immediate law and order.
-Her death epitomized the need for increased public safety measures on the university campus, and a university police force was established in the early 1970s.
+The years prior to her death had seen an increase in violent crime, sexual assaults, and raucous student protests at the university, which had only a campus patrol to provide immediate law and order.
+Aardsma's death epitomized the need for increased public safety measures on the university campus, and a university police force was established in the early 1970s.